AmitavSingh/AmitavSingh/README.md

 ### Hi there 👋 I'm Amitav Singh 🙋‍♂️  - A Mobile Application developer who is enthusiastic about building interactive mobile applications for Android & iOS platforms.

-Around 6 years of experience in Mobile Application Development (iOS & Android) with Swift & Kotlin.
+7+ years of experience in Mobile Application Development (iOS & Android) with Swift & Kotlin.
 Has in-depth knowledge on mobile application architecture and played a key role in designing and